Slavery in Australia: Blackbirding

 Captain William T. Wawn, a famous blackbirder working for the Burns Philp company on the ship Lizzie, freely acknowledged in his memoirs that he took boatloads of young boys with no information given about contracts, pay or the nature of the work.
 Up to 530 boys were recruited per month from these islands, most of whom were transported to the new large company plantations in Far North Queensland, such as the Victoria Plantation owned by CSR.
 This phase of the trade was very profitable, with Burns Philp selling each recruit for around £23.
 Many of them could not speak any English and died on these plantations at a rate of up to 1 in every 5.

 Charges of neglect resulting in the death of his Islander labourers were made against Mr Melhuish of the Yeppoon Sugar Plantation.
 He was placed on trial, but even though he was found responsible, the judge involved imposed only the minimum £5 fine and wished it could be an even lesser amount.
 When the Yeppoon Sugar Plantation was later put up for sale, the Islander labourers were included as part of the estate.
 During a riot at the Mackay racetrack, several South Sea Islanders were beaten to death by mounted white men wielding stirrup irons.
 Only one man, George Goyner, was convicted and received a minor punishment of two months imprisonment.

 In 1884, a significant and unique judicial punishment was imposed on the captain and crew of the blackbirding vessel Hopeful.
 Captain Lewis Shaw and four crew were charged and convicted of various crimes, receiving jail terms of 7 to 10 years, while two others were sentenced to death, later commuted to life imprisonment.
 Despite evidence showing that at least 38 Islanders had been killed by the Hopeful crew, all the prisoners (except for one who died in jail) were released in 1890 in response to a massive public petition signed by 28,000 Queenslanders.
 This case sparked a Royal Commission into the recruitment of Islanders from which the Premier of Queensland concluded that it was no better than the African slave trade, and in 1885 a ship was commissioned by the Government of Queensland to return 450 New Guinea Islanders to their homelands.
 Just like the global slave trade, the plantation owners, instead of being held criminally responsible, were financially compensated by the government for the loss of these workers.

 Some 55,000 to 62,500 South Sea Islanders were taken to Australia.
-The majority of the 10,000 Pacific Islanders remaining in Australia in 1901 were repatriated from 1906–08 under the provisions of the Pacific Island Labourers Act 1901.
+The majority of the 10,000 Pacific Islanders remaining in Australia in 1901 were repatriated from 1906 to 1908 under the provisions of the Pacific Island Labourers Act 1901.
 A 1992 census of South Sea Islanders reported around 10,000 descendants of the blackbirded labourers living in Queensland.
 Fewer than 3,500 were reported in the 2001 Australian census.

 Pearling

-Indigenous Australians, Malaysians, Timorese, and Micronesians were kidnapped and sold as slave-labour for the pearling industry of north western Australia.
+Indigenous Australians, Malaysians, Timorese, and Micronesians were kidnapped and sold as Indentured labour for the pearling industry of north western Australia.